cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 **Option scope: [local](#local-scope)**

-This option specifies whether the compiler may create strings (potentially containing unprintable characters) to implement [text translations](SYNTAX-6-OPTIMIZATIONS.markdown#value-translation).
+This option specifies whether the compiler may create strings (potentially containing unprintable characters) to implement [value translations](SYNTAX-6-OPTIMIZATIONS.markdown#value-translation).
 Possible values are:

-* `false`: text translation won't be used.
+* `false`: value translations won't be used.
-* `true` (the default value): the compiler generates text translation where possible.
+* `true` (the default value): the compiler generates value translations where possible.

 ### Option `weight`